 I believe this is meant as a clever play on words.
 My aunt used to say "go pound sand."
 A popular sitcom from years ago involved a waitress saying "Kiss my grits!"
 No thanks.
 Furthermore, I have never had romantic desires involving forcible entry tools.
 And speaking of romantic desires ....

 I have visited numerous retail outlets, home improvement centers and hardware stores to investigate, and can debunk this urban legend.

 Regrettably, I have come to a startling conclusion.
 The standard home usage water hose, commonly known as a garden hose, comes in 50- or 100-foot lengths.
 These hose lengths are available to the average consumer and can be connected together to make long hoses.
 Therefore, firefighters do not have longer hoses than anyone else.

 What?
 Are you serious?

 This comes from a coed naked craze from years ago.
 There were T-shirts of coed naked everything: baseball, soccer, football, you name it.

 Anybody who wants to fight a fire naked has never been to one let alone been in one.
-Yes, we are a coed organization and I have worked with several females over the years.
-I can promise you none of them want to see middle aged me flapping in the wind at the next fire.
+Yes, we are a coed organization, and I have worked with several women over the years.
+I can promise you none of them want to see middle-aged me flapping in the wind at the next fire.

 How about a Maltese cross on the front and an image of your apparatus, or department name on the back?
 Let me hear from you.